RationAI/WSI-Service/README.md

         "z": 1
       },
       "downsample_factor": 32768,
-      "generated": true
     }
   ]
 }
 ```

-* `GET /v1/slides/{slide_id}/region/level/{level}/start/{start_x}/{start_y}/size/{size_x}/{size_y}?image_format=jpeg&image_quality=90&image_channels=0&z=0` - Get slide region: Get region of the slide.
+- `GET /v1/slides/{slide_id}/region/level/{level}/start/{start_x}/{start_y}/size/{size_x}/{size_y}?image_format=jpeg&image_quality=90&image_channels=0&z=0` - Get slide region: Get region of the slide.
 Level 0 is highest (original) resolution.
 The available levels depend on the image.
 Coordinates are given with respect to the requested level.
-* `GET /v1/slides/{slide_id}/tile/level/{level}/tile/{tile_x}/{tile_y}?image_format=jpeg&image_quality=90&z=0` - Get slide tile: Get tile of the slide.
+- `GET /v1/slides/{slide_id}/tile/level/{level}/tile/{tile_x}/{tile_y}?image_format=jpeg&image_quality=90&z=0` - Get slide tile: Get tile of the slide.
 Extent of the tile is given in slide metadata.
 Level 0 is highest (original) resolution.
 The available levels depend on the image.
 Coordinates are given with respect to tiles, i.e. tile coordinate n is the n-th tile in the respective dimension.
-* `GET /v1/slides/{slide_id}/thumbnail/max_size/{max_x}/{max_y}?image_format=jpeg&image_quality=90` - Get slide thumbnail image
+- `GET /v1/slides/{slide_id}/thumbnail/max_size/{max_x}/{max_y}?image_format=jpeg&image_quality=90` - Get slide thumbnail image
-* `GET /v1/slides/{slide_id}/label?image_format=jpeg&image_quality=90` - Get slide label image
+- `GET /v1/slides/{slide_id}/label?image_format=jpeg&image_quality=90` - Get slide label image
-* `GET /v1/slides/{slide_id}/macro?image_format=jpeg&image_quality=90` - Get slide macro image
+- `GET /v1/slides/{slide_id}/macro?image_format=jpeg&image_quality=90` - Get slide macro image

 The last five endpoints all return image data.
 The image format and its quality (e.g. for jpeg) can be selected.
 Formats include jpeg, png, tiff, bmp, gif.
 When tiff is specified as output format the raw data of the image is returned.
 This is paricularly important for images with abitrary image channels and channels with a higher color depth than 8bit (e.g. fluorescence images).
 The channel composition of the image can be obtained through the slide info endpoint, where the dedicated channels are listed along with its color, name and bitness.
 Multi-channel images can also be represented as RGB-images (mostly for displaying reasons in the viewer).
 Note that the mapping of all color channels to RGB values is currently restricted to the first three channels.
 Single channels (or multiple channels) can be retrieved through the optional parameter `image_channels` as an integer array referencing the channel IDs.

 The region and the tile endpoint also offer the selection of a layer with the index z in a Z-Stack.

 ### Standalone version

 The WSI Service relies on the [Storage Mapper Service](https://gitlab.cc-asp.fraunhofer.de/empaia/platform/data/storage-mapper-service) to get storage information for a certain slide_id.
-If the mapper-address is not provived (see *How to run*), the WSI Service will be run in standalone mode using a local mapper.
+If the mapper-address is not provived (see _How to run_), the WSI Service will be run in standalone mode using a local mapper.
 This local mapper fulfills the function of the storage mapper service, the id mapper service and part of the clinical data service by creating case ids for folders found in the data folder and slide ids for images within these case folders.
 In the standalone mode there are few additional endpoints, which can be accessed:

-* `GET /v1/cases/` - Get cases
+- `GET /v1/cases/` - Get cases
-* `GET /v1/cases/{case_id}/slides/` - Get available slides
+- `GET /v1/cases/{case_id}/slides/` - Get available slides
-* `GET /v1/slides/{slide_id}` - Get slide
+- `GET /v1/slides/{slide_id}` - Get slide
-* `GET /v1/slides/{slide_id}/storage` - Get slide storage information
+- `GET /v1/slides/{slide_id}/storage` - Get slide storage information

 There is also a simple viewer, which can be used by accessing: http://localhost:8080/slides/{slide_id}/viewer

 ## How to run

 WSI Service is a python module and can be run either locally or via docker.

 ### Run locally

 Make sure [OpenSlide](https://openslide.org/download/) and [Poetry](https://python-poetry.org/) is installed.
 Install WSI Service by running the following lines within this folder

 ```
 cd wsi_service
 poetry install
 poetry shell
 ```

 Make sure that libpixman is on version 0.40.0 or later to prevent broken MRXS files. (such as by defining (and installing) `LD_PRELOAD=/usr/local/lib/libpixman-1.so.0.40.0` on older os versions).

 Start via

 ```
 python3 -m wsi_service [OPTIONS] data_dir